felicityemoore/dbt-delivers2/README.md

 # dbt-delivers2

- This is a practice repository for transforming a dataset about Food Delivery in France in dbt cloud
+ This is a practice repository for transforming a dataset about **Food Delivery in France** in dbt cloud.